Graham Coxon: Blur

 After Damon Albarn's revealing that he and Coxon had rebuilt their relationship, on 9 December 2008, Blur announced that the whole band would reunite for a show at Hyde Park on 3 July 2009.
 More dates were announced and the band played festival dates at Glastonbury, T in the Park and Oxegen 2009 as well as headlining shows in Manchester, Newcastle, Wolverhampton, Goldsmiths College and the East Anglian Railway Museum in Colchester.
 Blur also played one show in Lyon, France.

 On 17 April 2010, the band released their first single since 2003, "Fool's Day", for the Record Store Day event as a 7" limited to 1000 copies.
 The band released the single as a free download on their official website the next day.
 More recently Blur announced via the NME website that they would reunite every so often and record more singles, preferably on 7 inch.
 However, Damon also stated that an album was not on its way as they were all too busy with their own individual projects.

 On 19 February 2015, Coxon and the band announced on social media that they would be releasing their eighth studio album on 27 April, titled The Magic Whip, Blur's first album in 12 years and first in 16 years in their original lineup.

+After 8 years, the band released their ninth studio album, The Ballad of Darren.
+The band went on an international tour, during which they performed in various festivals, including Coachella, and two sold out concerts at Wembley Stadium.
+On 19th July 2024 the band released a documentary about their latest reunion and tour, blur: To The End.